drew-bozarth/Student-and-Faculty-Database/README.txt

 main.cpp
 Makefile

+Additional Files:
+studentTable.txt
+facultyTable.txt

 Note:
-Thomas Gooding and Drew Bozarth would both like to use 2 late days on this assignment
+Thomas Gooding and Drew Bozarth would both like to use 2 late days on this assignment student and faculty table files included to use for testing and to show how we set up the format for our input files

 Known Errors:
 n/a